 Step 6 – Get your ECA education assessment

 Education is a high value factor under the Canadian immigration points system.
 You must get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organizations to prove that they meet Canadian standards.

 See information on where and how to do your foreign educational credential assessment (ECA) done here: Upgrade your foreign credentials for Canada study or work permit

 Step 7 – Do Your Medical Examination

-NOTE: A medical exam cannot be performed by any doctor.
-Medical exams will only be accepted if they are completed by a doctor who belongs in Canada approvedPanel Physicians.
+NOTE: IRCC accepts medical exams only if they are by a doctor who belongs in Canada approved Panel Physicians.

 The panel physician doesn’t make the final decision about your medical exam.
 IRCC makes that decision.
 If there’s a problem with your medical exam, IRCC contact you in writing.

-Step 8 – Get a Police Clearance Certificate in Algeria
+Step 8 – Get a Police Clearance Certificate

 Effective July 31, 2018 Canadian immigration law requires that international students and graduates from Europe, the Middle East and Africa must submit their biometrics (fingerprints and a facial recognition photo) with their applications for visitor, study, and work visa, and for permanent resident status in Canada.
-Applicants from Asia, Asia Pacific and the America will be required to provide Biometrics identification starting December 31, 2018.
+Applicants from Asia, Asia Pacific and the America will need to provide Biometrics identification starting December 31, 2018.